top of page

 Grip strength is found in the current literature as a biomarker.
 Biomarkers are medical signs at the level of pathology, body function or structure, or activity/participation that objectively indicate medical status. ( Bohannon, 2019).
 Grip strength, a measure of body function, has been suggested as a biomarker of aging.
 As such, its value as an explanator of current status and predictor of future outcomes has been widely researched and reviewed.
 This narrative review aims to provide an up-to-date, thorough, and balanced synopsis of research addressing grip strength as a biomarker of current and future medical status.

 Supporting this proposition, evidence is provided herein that shows grip strength is largely consistent as an explanator of concurrent overall strength, upper limb function, bone mineral density, fractures, falls, malnutrition, cognitive impairment, depression, sleep problems, diabetes, multimorbidity, and quality of life.
-Evidence is also provided for a predictive link between grip strength and all-cause and disease-specific mortality, future function, bone mineral density, fractures, cognition and depression, and problems associated with hospitalization.
+Evidence is also provided for a predictive link between grip strength and all-cause and disease-specific mortality, future function, bone mineral density, fractures, cognition, depression, and problems associated with hospitalization.
 Consequently, the routine use of grip strength can be recommended as a stand-alone measurement or as a component of a small battery of measurements for identifying older adults at risk of poor health status.

 Although grip strength is not directly required for the performance of functional activities such as gait, it does distinguish between older adults on the basis of their mobility.
-Forrest et al noted significantly lower grip strengths among older Americans who reported physical limitations- including standing from a chair, walking, climbing steps, and “going out.”
+Forrest et al noted significantly lower grip strengths among older Americans who reported physical limitations, including standing from a chair, walking, climbing steps, and “going out.”
 (Zang, 2017)

-How is Grip Strength determined
+How is Grip Strength determined?

 Image of Hand Dynamometer